svetlana-soboleva/book-wishlist-app/README.md

        restart: always

-3. Add your Google Books API key
+3. Add your Google Books API key to .env in the root of the project

 ## 📚 API Endpoints